bveenema/node-red-protobuf/README.md

 # @bveenema/node-red-protobuf

 This project features protobuf encode/decode nodes.
 Load a proto file, supply a desired type for encoding or decoding and have fun.
-It is orignally based on the [node-red-contrib-protobuf](https://github.com/w4tsn/node-red-contrib-protobuf) project but has been enhanced with the following features:
+It is originally based on the [node-red-contrib-protobuf](https://github.com/w4tsn/node-red-contrib-protobuf) project but has been enhanced with the following features:
 - Advanced Decoding and Encoding Options
   - Include default values
   - Specify type for Enums, Longs and Bytes